-Currently effective: IFRS 7, IAS 32, IAS 39
+Currently effective: IFRS 7, IFRS 9, IFRS 15, IAS 32 Forthcoming: IFRS 16

 - The standards on financial instruments generally apply to all financial instruments.
-They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible into cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements ('own use exemption'). - Financial instruments that are excluded from the scope include certain loan commitments and financial guarantee contracts as well as financial instruments in the scope of other specific IFRSs - e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
+They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible into cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements ('own-use exemption'). - However, an entity can, at inception, irrevocably designate a contract that meets the own-use exemption as measured at fair value through profit or loss (FVTPL) if certain criteria are met. - Financial instruments subject to scope exclusions include certain loan commitments and financial guarantee contracts, as well as financial instruments in the scope of other specific standards - e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
 However, certain investments in subsidiaries, associates and joint ventures are in the scope of the financial instruments standards.